Ropes, Sacks & Jute Bags Trading License in Dubai: Cost and Requirements

 Setup Costs and Steps

-Setting up a trading licence at Dubai South Business Hub Free Zone involves a transparent process.
+Setting up a trading license at Dubai South Business Hub Free Zone involves a transparent process.
 Costs vary depending on the office or flexi-desk package selected, the number of visa allocations required, and any additional approvals needed.
 General cost components include:

-Licence registration and issuance fees
+License registration and issuance fees

 Office or flexi-desk facility fees (mandatory for free zone entities)